Managing Females – Prenatal Care for Dogs

 Moms who go through C-Sections often struggle to start milking.
 Moms with planned C-Sections do not go through the labor process that causes prolactin release, telling the gland to start milking.
 They have the gland developed but nothing told the gland to start milking!
 Nursing will cause the gland to milk but not before the neonate nearly starves to death.

 Giving Reglan when in surgery and repeated six hours later releases prolactin and starts reliable milking.
-(Read “Wont Milk”
+(Read When a Dog Won't Milk

 ) Using the herbs Fenugreek and Chaste tree fruit seven days before a planned C-Section starts mammary glands milking, effectively managing milking.
 We have been able to get moms dripping milk when coming off the surgery table, assuring babies get adequate colostrum and nutrition.

 Tired moms don’t mother well, and we end up losing babies.
 Raspberry leaf extract